How To Take Product Photos With Your Smartphone

 - Don’t move the camera.
 Keep it at one angle and move the products instead.
 This will give you high quality and professional imagery like the example below.

-Since we’ve looked at what will help you get great images, let’s also look at some of the mistakes that are usually made, and can be easily avoided.
+We’ve looked at what will help you get great images.
+Now let’s also look at some of the mistakes that are usually made, and can be easily avoided, in product photography.

 Not having a clear subject